icerpc/icerpc-csharp/examples/README.md

 ## [Upload](./Upload/)

-The Upload example shows how a client can stream bytes a local file to a remote server.
+The Upload example shows how to upload a file from a client to a sever using streaming.